opra-project/OPRA/README.md

 If your project incorporates data from this repository, you must display a link to this repository in a location that is visible to the user when interacting with this data.
-Please give credit to the "Roon Open Headphones Database".
+Please give credit to the "OPRA from Roon" as well as the author of the headphone preset.

 <<TODO: example screenshot from Roon showing proper attribution>>